-Net investment in capital assets consists of capital assets, including restricted capital assets, reduced by accumulated depreciation and by any outstanding debt incurred to acquire, construct, or improve those assets.
+Net investment in capital assets consists of capital assets reduced by accumulated depreciation and by any outstanding debt incurred to acquire, construct, or improve those assets.

-Restricted expendable net position represents the net position with limits on their use that are externally imposed (by creditors, grantors, contributors, or laws and regulations) or that are imposed by Roswell Park's Board of Directors which are not required to be retained in perpetuity.
+Restricted expendable net position represents the net position with limits on their use that are externally imposed (by creditors, grantors, contributors, or laws and regulations).